Skip to content

 Description

 The SIT40521 Certificate IV in Kitchen Management is designed for chefs and cooks who undertake supervisory or team-leading roles within commercial kitchens.
-Graduates of this qualification are equipped to work independently or with minimal guidance, applying discretion and problem-solving skills to manage non-routine challenges in a professional kitchen environment.
+Graduates of this qualification work independently or with minimal guidance, applying discretion, judgement, and problem-solving skills to manage non-routine challenges in a professional kitchen environment.

 Purpose

-This qualification is designed for students aspiring to take on supervisory or team-leading roles in commercial kitchens.
-It equips learners with the skills, knowledge, and confidence to work independently, manage kitchen operations, and make informed decisions in non-routine situations.
+This qualification is designed for individuals aspiring to move into supervisory or leadership roles within commercial kitchens.
+It equips students with the skills, knowledge, and confidence to manage kitchen operations, lead teams, and make informed decisions in non-routine situations while maintaining industry standards and compliance.

 Career Pathways